isomerpages/govtech-gobusiness-main/_run-and-grow/skillsfuture-for-enterprise/check-your-eligibility-for-subsidies-and-funding.md

 ## Step 2: Check your eligibility for subsidies and funding

-Once you have identified your skills needs, find out which subsidies and funding you can tap on, to lower the cost of training your employees.
+Once you have identified your skills needs, find out which subsidies and funding you can tap on to lower the cost of training your employees.

 Read more on the guidelines below.